critocrito/ncube/doc/http-api/ncube/show.md

 # Show Ncube Configuration

 Display the configuration of the Ncube host application.
+This endpoint responds only to local requests.

 **URL** : `/`